garo-pro/nvgt-minigames/readme.md

 Additionally, this collection is open sourced, which means that anyone who wants to add a new game or fix errors in the project can do so, and anyone who wants to learn how any of the games work can look at their source code freely.
 ## Documentation
 To view the documentation, you can either read it in your text editor of choice, or you can view the documentation from the documentation viewer in the root directory.
-## The process of building
+## Building
-### Step 1: Download NVGT
+### Downloading NVGT
-The first thing you have to download is NVGT, odviously you need it to be able to build the games.
+To be able to build the games, you must download NVGT.
 To download, click this link:
 (https://nvgt.gg/downloads/)
 Be sure to download the latest version, which at the time of this writing is version 0.86.0.